 Interested in opening a Self-Directed IRA?
 Then you probably know that this strategy is a great way to diversify a retirement portfolio beyond stocks, bonds, and mutual funds.
 There’s nothing wrong with those assets, of course—but maybe you want something more in your retirement account.
 That’s where Self-Directed Checkbook Control comes in—the ability to make retirement investments from the power of a checkbook.
 This guide will walk you through what checkbook control is, how it works, and the benefits and considerations you need to be aware of before diving in.

-What is Self-Directed IRA Checkbook Control?
+What is Self-Directed Checkbook Control?

 Checkbook control allows you to directly manage your Self-Directed IRA investments without the need to go through a custodian for every transaction.
 Essentially, you set up a special-purpose Limited Liability Company (LLC) that your IRA owns.
 You, as the IRA owner, manage the LLC.
 And you’ll have a checkbook linked to the LLC’s bank account.
 This setup gives you the freedom to make investments from a checkbook, with minimal custodial approval required.